Kingsman: the Secret Service is a 2015 UK action crime comedy by Matthew Vaughn.

 I am a big fan of BJP.
 I admire Modiji for his leadership qualities and people are very happy that he is in power.
 There are expectations from him and as a citizen of this country I am motivated to move ahead.

 India's new chief film censor, Pahlaj Nihalani, has been ranting and raving about increasing film censorship.
-He has also has a whinge
+He has also has a

-about the internet and 'how it will affect the nation's youth':
+whinge about the internet and 'how it will affect the nation's youth':

 I am talking about the material that is uploaded.
 For instance, take Sunny Leone.
 We accepted her as an artist.
 And with her popularity, everybody, from school kids to grown ups, have watched her sites (adult films).
-People are paying money to watch her.
+People are paying money to

+watch her.
 How can there be tolerance for all this?
 What will the new generation learn?.

 I don't mind being called conservative if I have to serve the nation.
 You have to take care of the new generation, on whom the future of the country depends.
 So how can we allow ourselves to give them wrong education?
-The censor board is very liberal.
+The censor board is very

-rules and without censorship material should not be uploaded.
+there should be rules and without censorship material should not be uploaded.

 On television, they watch content without any censor.
 Many live programmes come without censor, especial the comedy and fashion shows.
 So much vulgarity they show on TV.
 On many live shows you can see short skirts and lingerie.
-How can you tolerate all
+How can you

-this?
+tolerate all this?
 What is the meaning of censorship then?